cduarte3/chapterchat/README.md

 ## More storage

 Right now, ChapterChat is still a fairly small platform.
 With the right investment of time and money, chapterchat can grow and have greater storage capabilities.
-This will allow for faster load times, better quality images, more images being able to be hosted in the site, and more.
+This will allow for faster load times, better quality images, better quality of the site, potential for a mobile app, and more.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/5d863706-9327-41bd-8548-5f90af52599b" />